Aquatennial Ambassador Crew

 From the Community of Anoka

-I am currently attending Anoka Ramsey Community College to receive my Associate of Arts with Applied Sciences degree in spring of 2024.
+I am currently attending Anoka Ramsey Community College to receive my Associate of Arts in Applied Sciences degree in spring of 2024.
 I plan to transfer to University of Wisconsin Eau-Claire and join the Athletic Training program to receive my masters in sports medicine and athletic training.
 Outside of school, I work at a small clothing boutique in downtown Anoka called I.Appeal, which is so much fun!
 I enjoy spending time outdoors with my friends and family when I get the opportunity, whether that be hiking, kayaking, swimming or soaking up the sun.
 I'm usually always outside!
 This year I am most excited to volunteer more and represent my own community through AAO at the various events we will attend.

 Aquatennial Commodore Jason DeKeuster